 The SSIS Slowly Changing Dimension transformation coordinates the inserting and updating of records in data warehouse dimension tables.
 This transformation supports four types of changes, and in this article, we will explain SSIS Slowly Changing Dimension Type 2 (also called SCD Historical attribute or SCD 2).

 SSIS Slowly Changing Dimension Type 2 (SCD 2): If you want to maintain the historical data of a column, then mark them as Historical attributes.
-If your Dimension table members (or Columns) are marked as Historical attributes, then it will maintain the current record.
+If your Dimension table members (or Columns) are marked as Historical attributes, it will maintain the current record.
 And on top of that, it will create a new record with changing details.
 In real-time, the type of change provided by this SCD 2 or SSIS Slowly Changing Dimension Type 2 is beneficial.
-For example, if we want to maintain the Employee’s previous and current city or Employee’s prior department and current department, then we can mark these columns as Historical attributes.
-Before we step into the example, let us see the data inside our Employees Dimension table.
+For example, if we want to maintain the Employee’s previous and current city or Employee’s prior department and current department, we can mark these columns as Historical attributes.
+Before entering the example, let us see the data inside our Employees Dimension table.

 NOTE: Since SSIS Slowly Changing Dimension Type 2 is maintaining historical data, as the data grows, SCD will be challenging to maintain the data.

 If you observe the above screenshot, the Department Name of the EmployeId (253022876) is different from the original value.
-It has changed from ‘Marketing’ to ‘Sales,’ and We have a new record with EmployeId 253022870.
+It has changed from ‘Marketing’ to ‘Sales,’ We have a new record with EmployeId 253022870.
 Our task is to insert the new record and update the Department Name of the second record.